tomto66/Topiary-Beatz/README.md

 Topiary Beatz is a plugin for beats & drums.

-* Topiary Beatz folder contains the code and a projucer file
+* Topiary Beatz folder contains the code and a projucer file.
 * Topiary folder contains code used by other Topiary modules; code is duplicated to make it easy for you :)

 ## Compile yourself